 Building a relationship of trust between a vendor and a new Channel partner can be a daunting task.
 At Operatix, we have made it our mission to understand this process.
 We have the tools and experience to help guide our clients through the process of building and maintaining relationships of trust with Channel partners.
 Once those relationships have been built, you will see growth from your Channel partners, and success with your Channel strategy.

-The Channel Management team at Operatix has a wealth of experience in developing and managing global Channels for clients in the tech sector.
+The Channel Management team at Operatix have a wealth of experience in developing and managing global Channels for clients in the tech sector.
 Working with Executive teams and sales teams in organizations throughout North America and Europe, the Operatix team enables Channel sales teams to accelerate success and focus on the important aspects of the Channel plan.